lukemurraynz/lukemurraynz.github.io/blog/2021-06-29-no-available-resources-error-when-connecting-to-azure-virtual-desktop.md

 On your Azure Virtual Desktop Host Pool, check your Max Session Count, which hasn't been exceeded.

-In my screenshot below, even 1 connection to my Azure Virtual Desktop farm couldn't connect, this was fixed when I raised this.
+In my screenshot below, even one connection to my Azure Virtual Desktop farm couldn't connect; this was fixed when I raised this.

 ![Host Pool - Max Session Count](/uploads/maxsessionlimitavd.png "Host Pool - Max Session Count")

 ### Check your Host Pool sessions are available

-Check your Azure Virtual Desktop Host pool, Session Hosts are:
+Check your Azure Virtual Desktop Host pool; Session Hosts are:

 * Available
 * Not in Drain Mode